mariovida/node-url-parser/README.md

 - **URL parsing**: Automatically extracts URLs from the uploaded files.
 - **HTTP requests**: Makes HTTP requests to the URLs to retrieve titles and email addresses.
 - **Structured output**: Returns results in a readable format.
-- **Error handling**: Gracefully handles errors related to file uploads, invalid URLs, and HTTP requests.
+- **Error handling**: Gracefully handles errors related to file uploads, invalid URLs and HTTP requests.
 - **File upload**: Users can upload `.txt` files containing URLs.

 ### Technologies